jmalon10/Employee-Tracker/README.md

 - [Questions](#questions)

 ## Installation
--Copy either the HTTPS, SSH or GitHUB CLI from the green code dropdown menu found in this GitHub repository page -Open your terminal in a safe folder and git clone the repository using the copied link
+- Copy either the HTTPS, SSH or GitHUB CLI from the green code dropdown menu found in this GitHub repository page
+- Open your terminal in a safe folder and git clone the repository using the copied link

 ## Usage
--After cloning the repository, open an integrated terminal from the main package.json file -run ' npm start ' in the terminal and use the arrow keys to answer the prompts that follow -Watch the video below to see a demonstration!
+- After cloning the repository, open an integrated terminal from the main package.json file
+- run ' npm start ' in the terminal and use the arrow keys to answer the prompts that follow
+- Watch the video below to see a demonstration!

 ## License
 MIT License